yoraji/Minitalk/README.md

 What is a Signals ?

-    Signal is a from of Inter Process Comuniction exist to notify a process that a specific event has occurred so in simple term a signal is an asynchronous , so it can interorupt a process at any point, forcing it to pause the current activity and hndle the signal.
+    Signal is a from of Inter Process Comuniction exist to notify a process that a specific event has occurred so in simple term a signal is an asynchronous , so it interrupt a process at any point, forcing it to pause the current activity and handle the signal. each signal has unique number that differentiates it from the other signals and an associated a default action that determines the behavoir when the process receive that signal SIGHUP : terminal line hangup
+        SIGINT : interrupt program (ctrl + c)
+        SIGQUIT: quit program (ctrl + d)
+        SIGKILL: kill the program
+        SIGBUS : buss error
+        SIGSTOP: it stop the program
+        SIGCONT: it continue after stoping

 what is a process-Group ?